Tommy's PregnancyHub

 It’s great that you are looking for advice and thinking about quitting cigarettes.
 This is the first step to being smoke free!
 There’s lots of support available to help you give up smoking.

-Don’t be afraid to tell your GP or other health professionals if you smoke or if you’re struggling to give up – they will want to help you.
+Don’t be afraid to tell your GP, midwife or other health professionals if you smoke or if you’re struggling to give up .
+They won’t judge you, and will want to help you.

-Smoking makes it harder to get pregnant and is dangerous in pregnancy because the toxins in cigarettes pass through the placenta to your baby.
+Smoking makes it harder to get pregnant.
+It’s very dangerous in pregnancy and can seriously harm you and your baby.
 It can also harm other children and people who live with you.

 You may have heard that smoking is better in pregnancy because it keeps you calm.
 This is not true.